Upturn unsubscribed user

 business area logo Core Business Areas

-• Disney Entertainment: Encompasses Disney's streaming services (Disney+, Hulu, ESPN+), linear television networks (ABC, ESPN), and content production studios (Walt Disney Pictures, Pixar, Marvel Studios, Lucasfilm, 20th Century Studios).
+• Disney Entertainment: Focuses on film and television production, streaming services (Disney+, Hulu, ESPN+), and content distribution.
+Includes studios like Walt Disney Pictures, Pixar, Marvel Studios, Lucasfilm, 20th Century Studios, Searchlight Pictures.

-• Disney Experiences: Includes theme parks and resorts (Walt Disney World, Disneyland), cruise lines (Disney Cruise Line), and consumer products (merchandise, licensing, publishing).
+• Disney Parks, Experiences and Products: Encompasses theme parks and resorts (Walt Disney World, Disneyland, Disneyland Paris, etc.), cruise lines, and consumer products (toys, apparel, publishing).

 leadership logo Leadership and Structure